 Seeking Relief in the Wrong Places

-During her frequent bouts of rehab, Fisher was eventually diagnosed with bipolar disorder and even wrote about the experience in her novel Postcards from the Edge.
+Throughout Carrie Fisher’s drug addiction and her frequent bouts of rehab, Fisher was eventually diagnosed with bipolar disorder.
+She even wrote about the experience in her novel Postcards from the Edge.
 Initially, the actress attempted to use writing as a means of coping with her addiction and finding an alternative route.
 At one point, she started living a normal life.

 However, in a disturbing prediction for her future, Fisher claimed that she would never receive the Hollywood ending.
 On December 23, 2016, on a flight from London to Los Angeles, she stopped breathing and vomited severely.
-Ultimately, she passed out and was transported to Ronald Reagan UCLA Medical Center, where she passed away four days later.
+Ultimately, she passed out and was transported to Ronald Reagan UCLA Medical Center.
+Sadly this is where she passed away four days later.
 (A subsequent coroner’s report revealed Fisher had, at some point prior to her death, consumed cocaine, alcohol, heroin, and ecstasy.)

 If anything, our Princess Leia taught us that anything is possible if we put our mind to it.
 Her honesty about her addiction was nothing short of admirable, and she will always be remembered for her beauty and strength.

-Throughout history, many wonderful people have been claimed by dangerous drugs, and, unfortunately, hundreds more are dying as a result of overdoses each year.
+Throughout history, many wonderful people have been claimed by dangerous drugs.
+Unfortunately, hundreds more are dying as a result of overdoses each year.
 However, you do not have to be among the casualties of the Opioid Crisis, crystal meth scares, or additional drug-related incidences poisoning our country.
 You can take a stand and overcome your mental illness.
 With the right amount of perseverance, patience, and love, anything is possible.